WismutHansen/lst/old/20250622/SPEC.md

     A: `lst` CLI is the primary interface for users to edit Markdown files.
     D: `lst-syncd` runs in the background, detects file changes, converts them to an Automerge CRDT format, encrypts them, and syncs with the server.
 It also applies encrypted changes from the server back to the local Markdown files.
     E: `syncd.db` is a local SQLite database that maps files to CRDT documents and tracks sync state.
     G: `lst-server` is the central relay and persistence layer.
-It handles authentication and stores/relays encrypted user content without ever decrypting it.
+It handles authentication and stores/relays encrypted data blobs without ever decrypting them.
     H/I: The server uses SQLite to store authentication tokens and the encrypted user content.
 ```
-**Device Onboarding:** Adding a new device involves a secure, asymmetric cryptographic handshake.
-An existing, authorized device encrypts the master encryption key using the new device's public key.
-The server acts as a temporary mailbox for this encrypted package, ensuring the master key is never transmitted in a readable format.

 ---